mui/material-ui/docs/pages/blog/material-ui-v6-sneak-peek.md

 We added support for [container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries) based on the existing `theme.breakpoints` API.

-This feature lets you define styles based on the width of the parent container instead of the viewport.
+This feature lets you define styles based on the parent container's width instead of the viewport.

 ```jsx
 const Component = styled('div')(({ theme }) => ({